gwpy/gwsumm/docs/tabs/modes.rst

 Assigning modes
 ===============

-Each `Tab` must be assigned a mode, which can either be done locally, by passing the `~Tab.mode` keyword argument when creating a `Tab`, or globally, by using the :meth:`gwsumm.mode.set_mode`; this sets the default mode for all tabs created in this session.
+Each `Tab` will be assigned a mode (unless specified as follows, the default mode is ``STATIC``).
+The assignment can be done on a per-tab basis by passing the `~Tab.mode` keyword argument when creating a `Tab`, or globally, by using the :meth:`gwsumm.mode.set_mode`.
+The latter sets the default mode for all subsequent tabs created in this session.

-If a :attr:`~Tab.mode` is given that assocaites with a GPS time or times, these must be given via the `~IntervalTab.span` or `~EventTab.gpstime` keyword arguments, otherwise a `TypeError` will be raised.
+If a :attr:`~Tab.mode` is given that associates with a GPS time or times, these must be given via the `~IntervalTab.span` or `~EventTab.gpstime` keyword arguments, otherwise a `TypeError` will be raised.
+The `span` tuple is the ``(GPS start time, GPS end time)``

 .. code-block:: python